Seychelles - Data Protection Overview

 - the data consists of information in respect of which a claim to legal professional privilege could be maintained in legal proceedings; or

-- the personal data is held by a data user for payrolls and accounts purposes only, or for domestic or other limited purposes.
+- the personal data is held by a data user for payroll and accounts purposes only, or for domestic or other limited purposes.

 Seychelles does not currently have a national data protection regulator; however, the Act provides for the establishment of the Data Protection Commissioner ('the Commissioner').